Zorik Gharibian, an Armenian based in Italy, worked with Attilio Scienza to find...

-Zorah have 15 hectares of vineyards, surrounded by mountains at 1,400 metres above sea level and only a little over a kilometre from a 6,100 year old winery.
-The vineyards are situated in the small rural village of Rind, in the heart of Vayotz Dzor.
-Long dry summers, with good sunlight and high daytime temperatures contrast with cool nights, encouraging a lengthy growing season.
-The soils are rocky and rich in limestone, helping maintain moisture for the vines during the intense summer heat.
-The indigenous vines for 'Yeraz' come from a single site at 1,600 metres and are over 100 years old.
+Zorah have 15 hectares of vineyards, surrounded by mountains at 1,400 metres above sea level and only steps away from a 6,100 year old winery, the vineyards are situated in the small rural village of Rind in the heart of Vayotz Dzor, Armenia's quintessential grape growing region for quality wines.
+Long dry summers, with good sunlight and high daytime temperatures contrast with cool nights and encourage a lengthy growing season.
+The soils are rocky soils and rich in limestone, help maintain moisture for the vines during the intense summer heat.
+The indigenous vines are grown on original ungrafted root as the area is unaffected by Phylloxera.

 |Grape varieties||100% Areni Noir|

 |Region||Yeghegnadzor, Vayots Dzor|